mark-mcdermott/rux-drivetracks/README.md

     context "with valid parameters" do
       let(:new_attributes) {{ name: "UpdatedName"}}

-      it "updates the requested car" do
+      it "updates car's name" do
         car = cars(:fiat)
         patch car_url(car), params: new_attributes, headers: valid_headers, as: :json
         car.reload